Featured Snippets in Addition to 10 Blue Links

-Google introduced direct answers to questions at the Google Blog in April 2005, in Just the Facts, Fast.
-These direct answers appear above the 10 blue links leading to pages about the query.
+Google introduced featured snippets to questions at the Google Blog in April 2005, in Just the Facts, Fast.
+These featured snippets appear above the 10 blue links leading to pages about the query.

-Some of the reason for direct answers may have been in response to competitors like Microsoft working upon projects involving things such as an Object-level Vertical Search (pdf).
+Some of the reason for featured snippets may have been in response to competitors like Microsoft working upon projects involving things such as an Object-level Vertical Search (pdf).

 By indexing pages only, search engines have been missing out on opportunities to collect data about different objects found on the Web and to treat the Web as a big database that could potentially be queried to enable people to ask questions about that data.
 More recently, we’ve been seeing search engines collecting data about facts related to different entities or objects on the Web.